Search the Health Library

 Enter the last name, specialty or keyword for your search below.

 Only 20 percent of breast lumps are cancerous, but that doesn’t make the experience of getting a breast biopsy any less overwhelming.
 At the Johns Hopkins Breast Cancer Center, our staff is uniquely sensitive to each woman’s needs during her biopsy.
-We provide initial opinion immediately after the biopsy and a pathology diagnosis usually within 24 hours.
 Breast tissue biopsies are sent from all over the United States to our breast cancer pathologists.
 Having quick access to these expert diagnosticians is a great benefit to our patients.

 Specializing in Minimally-Invasive Breast Biopsies

-Every breast biopsy is precisely targeted to disrupt only the suspicious breast tissue, leaving the rest of the breast intact.
-In fact, 90 percent of breast biopsies can be obtained in a minimally-invasive manner without an incision or general anesthesia.
+Every breast biopsy is precisely targeted to sample only the suspicious breast tissue, leaving the rest of the breast intact.
+In fact, all breast biopsies performed by radiologists use image guidance and are obtained in a minimally-invasive manner without an incision or general anesthesia.

 Your physician will recommend the most minimally-invasive procedure possible depending on the size and location of your mass.
 Having an expert opinion about the type and grade of cancer will affect your treatment from the very beginning.
 We offer the following biopsies: